DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 The digital world is really good at promoting [group think](https://en.wikipedia.org/wiki/Groupthink) and to present the previous technologies as 'legacy' and old-fashioned.

 My experience is that books (and printed materials) are much better technologies for the consumption of information.
-One area where the advantages of the digital books can be significant are novels and fictional stories (namely the conveinience of access and the weight difference), in this case the books are just a transient medium that is being used to tell a story, just like in a movie (in most cases, what the reader is getting are emotional connections with the characters/story, and not really learning from the text)
+One area where the advantages of the digital books can be significant are novels and fictional stories (namely the convenience of access and the weight difference), in this case the books are just a transient medium that is being used to tell a story, just like in a movie (in most cases, what the reader is getting are emotional connections with the characters/story, and not really learning from the text)

 The reality is if you want to learn, you are better of using a book or printed materials.

 The same happens with reviewing materials.
 It not coincidence that we all have experiences of writing content in a digital medium (i.e. the computer) and while reading it on a screen it kinda looks ok.
 Then once we print it, and enjoy the unidirectional, offline and 100% focused activity experience that is _'reading a piece of paper'_, we find tons of errors and _'WTF was I thinking when I wrote that!'_ moments.
 In fact making notes on printed versions of digital content, is exactly how I am writing and reviewing this book's content.

-Yes, the fact that books are offline is one of the book's main competitive advantanges!
+Yes, the fact that books are offline is one of the book's main competitive advantages!

 The book's _'features'_ of not being interrupted by a constant stream of apps/websites notifications and not having a browser at hand, does wonders for your ability to focus and to consume information.